-In the past, identifying multi-wavelength counterparts (CTPs) for X-ray selected sources was a significant hurdle in AGN characterisation and redshift estimation \citep{Salvato_2018}.
+In the past, identifying multi-wavelength counterparts (CTPs) for X-ray-selected sources was a significant hurdle in AGN characterisation and redshift estimation \citep{Salvato_2018}.
 While combining data from multiple wavelengths is crucial for constructing a more complete picture of AGN, the process of cross-identifying sources remains complicated.
-Due to the significant positional uncertainties in X-ray surveys, confidently linking most X-ray sources to a single, definitive CTP in e.g., optical, infrared, or radio surveys is challenging, except for the brightest cases.
+Due to the significant positional uncertainties in X-ray surveys, confidently linking most X-ray sources to a single, definitive CTP in, for example, optical, infrared, or radio surveys, is challenging, except in the brightest cases.
 These uncertainties, along with the uneven spatial coverage of ancillary data, further complicate the task of reliably pinpointing AGN across different surveys.
 Consequently, a simple coordinate match is insufficient, and more sophisticated methods are needed for accurate cross-identification.
 For this purpose, machine learning (ML) algorithms that integrate multi-wavelength source classification approaches have become increasingly prevalent \citep[e.g.,][]{Cavuoti_2014, Brescia_2015, Karsten_2023,Cooper_2023,Daoutis_2023,Zeraatgari_2024,Perez-diaz_2024,Mechbal_2024}.